ycmag/binjr/index.md

 *binjr* is a Java based, open source, time series visualization tool.
 It can plot time series data from multiple sources as a set of charts, which end users can navigate or zoom in and out.

-Its focus is on enabling end users to constitute their own custom sets of views for the data exposed by their various sources, generally in ways that are not proposed by the visualization front end already available.
+Its focus is on enabling end users to constitute their own custom sets of views for the data exposed by their various sources, generally in ways that are not proposed by the front-ends that these sources might already provide.

 As such, *binjr* aims to become a valuable tool in forensic analysis when working with data sources that do not provide such flexible visualization natively (e.g. visualizing the coincidence of CPU usage spikes with user load metrics).